gloriamoreno23-90/Client_Final_Project/README.md

-# LET`S RELAX: built using MERN STACK (Mongo, Express, React.JS, Node)
+# LET`S MEDITATE AND RELAX: built using MERN STACK (Mongo, Express, React.JS, Node)

 Let`s relax is a MERN app that displays some of the most renowned meditation and relaxation apps around the world and allows experienced users to create more exercises and display them on the web.